aurel-fr/statelessAuth/README.md

 Here we are setting up our WalletConnect instance as an ES6 module.
 We'll be able to access it anywhere in our app by calling it as a top-level import.
-Depending on our needs, a dynamic import could also be an option, using the following syntax:
-`const { connector } = await import("../services/connector")`, and calling it in the relevant functions.

 As a side note [do not send the WalletConnect instance to the Redux store](https://redux.js.org/style-guide/style-guide#do-not-put-non-serializable-values-in-state-or-actions)  if you can avoid it.